-The Procurement Award Committee ("PAC") is established as a management committee of Toronto Community Housing Corporation ("TCHC") to assist the Board in fulfilling its responsibilities in respect of contract award approvals within the scope of its approval authority, as described in this Charter.
+The Procurement Award Committee ("PAC") is established as a management committee of Toronto Community Housing Corporation ("TCHC") to assist the Board in fulfilling its responsibilities in respect of contract award approvals up to \$2.5 million (exclusive of taxes).within the scope of its approval authority, as described in this Charter.

-The PAC fulfills its mandate by reviewing and approving contract awards within the scope of its approval authority, as described in this Charter, and by recommending approval by the Building Investment, Finance and Audit Committee ("BIFAC") and/or the Board the approval of contract awards beyond the scope of that authority.
+The PAC fulfills its mandate by reviewing and approving contract awards up to \$2.5 million (inclusivewithin the scope of any change orders and exclusive of taxes), its approval authority, as described in this Charter, and by recommending approval by the Building Investment, Finance and Audit Committee ("BIFAC") and/or the Board for the approval of contract awards above beyond the scope of that authority.